kristenvaccaro/antisocial-computing/critiques.md

 #### Evaluating Methods

-Strengths and weaknesses are often largely concerned with methods decisions made by the authors.
+Strengths and weaknesses are often largely concerned with methods decisions made by the authors (though novelty and impact are also important).

 This year, you will complete a methods related reading each week.
 However, you may find it useful to supplement those with the following references: